ppy/osu-wiki/wiki/Tournaments/TMC/4th/en.md

 [^winners-bracket]: Winners bracket match
 [^losers-bracket]: Losers bracket match
 [^potential-match]: Potential match — final matchup depends on the results of the preceding losers bracket matches
+[^potential-place]: Will still streaming on official twitch channel if no overlaps happen.
 [^qualifiers-seeding]: Used as the main seeding method